Available in Classic and VPC

 The Endpoint of OCR recognition calls that the user created is the InvokeURL of the domain.
 You can enter images and get recognition values returned through this API.
 Such API Gateway integration can be done automatically or manually.
 While manual integration offers a feature that enables the user to directly perform detailed settings, it is recommended to use automatic integrations, which is more convenient, since they basically provide the same features.

-Additional fees apply when you subscribe to the API Gateway.
+API Gateway incurs additional charges.
 For more information about API Gateway and pricing, see Services > Application Services > API Gateway on the NAVER Cloud Platform portal.

 Automatic integration